OU-QMP-students/several_calculation/README.md

 # several_calculation
 ---
-Here is strage for codes to use several calculation.
+Here is strage for codes to several situation.